Bionif92/Cursos-de-Programacion/TypeScript/TypeScript.md

 function Required(target: any, propName:string) {
 	registeredValidators[target.constructor.name//point to Couse Class] = {
-		...registeredValidators[target.constructor.name], // to have the validator of the previos one too
+		...registeredValidators[target.constructor.name], // to have the key pairs of the other enters and not overwrite
 		[propName]:['required']
 	}
 }